-Captain Nowak has written extensively about his sailing experiences and, on another topic, has published a book titled "Forty Cars That Owned Me" which can be examined at www.fortycars.com.
+Captain Nowak has written extensively about his sailing experiences and, on another topic, has published a book titled "Forty Cars That Owned Me" which can be examined at www.fortycars.com or on Amazon.

 On the more immediate subject of sailing, here are several articles for your reading pleasure.
 Let's begin with the most recent, "The Summer of 94 Daysails," a timely article that was published in the March 2009 issue of Sailing Magazine.